 Q: Is it difficult for users to become accustomed to passwordless login?

 A: Passwordless login is so simple that most users will immediately get it.
-The user experience is nearly effortless, especially with magic links in emails or with Apple Touch ID.
+The user experience is nearly effortless, especially with magic links in emails.
 For most end-users, a passwordless login is easier than recalling a hard-to-remember password.

 A: With a social login, the user is authenticated through a separate account that the user owns.
 Users need to remember and protect fewer passwords, and the site or app owner doesn’t need to manage any passwords.